Trespass to Try Title & Adverse Possession in Texas

 • They serving in the U.S. armed forces

 Texas law allows a longer statutory period (25 years) in which a person under a legal disability may bring suit because they are less likely to be able to discover a trespasser on their property.
+Our real estate lawyers in Dallas can provide more information on how this applies to specific situations.

-Trespass to Try Title Attorney
+Trespass to Try Title Attorney in Dallas

 A trespass to try title action is an exceptionally complex action.
 You need a Texas Trespass to Try Title Attorney in your corner to protect your rights and your property.